aigc-apps/EasyAnimate/README.md

-# 📷 EasyAnimate | Integrated generation of baseline scheme for videos and images.
+# 📷 EasyAnimate | An End-to-End Solution for High-Resolution and Long Video Generation
-😊 EasyAnimate is a repo for generating long videos and images, training transformer based diffusion generators.
+😊 EasyAnimate is an end-to-end solution for generating high-resolution and long videos.
+We can train transformer based diffusion generators, train VAEs for processing long videos, and preprocess metadata.

 😊 Based on Sora like structure and DIT, we use transformer as a diffuser for video generation.
-In order to ensure good expansibility, we built easyanimate based on motion module.
+We built easyanimate based on motion module, u-vit and slice-vae.
 In the future, we will try more training programs to improve the effect.

 😊 Welcome!